-One might think that Shakespeare has taken extreme literary license in creating this incredibly evil character who ends up taking personal risks, killing four innocent people, and blaming an innocent lover for a capital offence.
+One might think that Shakespeare has taken extreme literary license in creating this incredibly evil character who ends up taking personal risks, killing four innocent people, and blaming an innocent lover for a capital offense.
 Nevertheless, Shakespeare accommodates the hyperbole to convey the irrational hatred and destructiveness of the deadly sin that has completely infected Iago.

 The “moral of the story” is that envy can become an uncontrollably irrational passion.
 It opens upon intense hatred and vengeance that is bent on the destruction of its intended innocent victims as well as the innocent pawns that can be used along its destructive way.
 In the end, envy will destroy and consume its willing subject, leaving behind completely unnecessary devastation and despair.
-In Iago we see an ample warning to confront envy at its inception.
+In Iago, we see an ample warning to confront envy at its inception.

-Envy in Edmund Spenser’s ‘The Faerie Queene’
+The Sin of Envy in Edmund Spenser’s ‘The Faerie Queene’

 Edmund Spenser gives a wonderful allegorical interpretation of the deadly sins in his classic, “The Faerie Queene.”
 He is particularly vivid in his description of envy:

 And next to him [avarice] malicious Envy rode